Animation: Fair

 Thoughts: >

-I watched Burn Up a long time ago but couldn't recall much about it aside from being unimpressed.
-Watching it again I now remember why I didn't recall very much: it's because hardly anything happens.
+I watched Burn Up a long time ago but couldn't recall much about it.
+Watching it again, I now remember why I couldn't remember much: it's because hardly anything happens.
 Burn Up is an old school action anime that kinda forgot the story.
 It starts with a car chase, slides into the setup for taking on crime boss McCoy, and ends with a shoot out at his mansion.
 You'd think I was glossing over details or hiding something, but that's really all Burn Up consisted of.
 At the end I was a bit confused thinking to myself, "wait, that's it?".

-Thinking of other reasons you may want to watch this doesn't yield many results.
-The animation was well done, but unfortunately isn't utilized well since there isn't a whole lot that happens.
-About the only feature I would name as being good, was the mostly hard rock soundtrack which is kinda cool in trying to fit into the action movie mold.
-The dub was an early ADV effort and not very good.
+Thinking of other reasons to watch Burn Up doesn't yield much.
+The animation is well done, but poorly utilized since very little happens.
+The (mostly) hard rock soundtrack is kinda cool, which fits the action movie mold.
+The dub is an early ADV effort and not very good.

-In summary, Burn Up is totally worth skipping.
-It's as if it had been taken from the middle of a bigger movie, but no one remembered to fill in the beginning and ending parts.
-It's a bit hard to believe a title this managed to launch a franchise.
-I guess the idea behind Burn Up is "girls with guns" but seriously, there needs to be a point to it.
+In summary, Burn Up is worth skipping.
+It's like the middle of a bigger movie, but no one remembered to fill in the beginning and end.
+It's hard to believe this launched a franchise.
+"Girls with guns" is mostly a fluff genre but there needs to be a point.

 Quote: >